How to become an insurance agent

 The exam and the test process aren’t too difficult, especially if you’ve completed the pre-exam requirements.
 Like most exams, the difficulty level depends on how prepared you are.

-You may need to show proof that you’ve completed the pre-licensing course, so remember to take any necessary documentation.
+You may need to show proof that you’ve completed the pre-licensing course, so remember to bring any necessary documentation.

 The exam is usually held at a testing site and on a computer.
 Questions are usually in multiple-choice format and will test you on insurance terminology, practical scenarios and numbers.